 Chaplin considered City Lights his personal favorite, of all his films.
 It was his first film made during the sound era, and while he faced pressure to make the film with dialogue, he decided not to because he didn’t want the Little Tramp to speak.
 This presented challenges.
 He had to reshoot the scene in which the Little Tramp buys a flower from the blind flower girl 342 times, as he could not find a satisfactory way of showing that she thought that the mute Tramp was a wealthy man.
 Despite, or perhaps because of, these challenges, City Lights is widely regarded as Chaplin’s magnum opus and considered by many to be one of the greatest films of all time, at #11 on AFI’s top 100.

 The film premiered on January 30, 1931, at the Los Angeles Theatre, a 2,000-seat movie palace a few blocks north of the United Artists Building on Broadway.
 Its lavish interior is said to be designed after the Hall of Mirrors at the Palace of Versailles.
 Chaplin part-financed the theater’s construction, so that it would open in time for the premiere.
-Chaplin invited Albert Einstein and wife Elsa to join him, and when the house lights rose, Chaplin saw Einstein’s eyes tearing up at the final scene.
-Chaplin said in his autobiography that he didn’t think Einstein was so “sentimental”!
+Albert Einstein and wife Elsa attended the lavish event, and when the house lights rose, the great comedian saw Einstein’s eyes tearing up at the final scene.
+You would think that would be a crowning moment for Chaplin, but in his autobiography he wrote that he didn’t think Einstein was so “sentimental”!

 The Los Angeles Theatre was added to the National Register of Historic Places and designated a Los Angeles Historic Cultural Monument in 1979.